cmartinezal/REST-API/README.md

 For example, if a REST API manages a database of superheroes, a GET request to `/superheroes` could retrieve a list of all superheroes, while a POST request to `/superheroes` could add a new superhero to the database.

+### JWT Authentication

+JWT, or JSON Web Token, is a compact, URL-safe means of representing claims to be transferred between two parties in a secure way.
+For APIs, JWTs are commonly used as authorization tokens to verify the identity of users and control access to secured resources.

+- When a user logs in, they provide valid credentials, which are verified by the API.
+- Once authenticated, the server generates a JWT containing user-specific claims (like user ID, roles, and expiration time) and signs it with a secret key.
+- For subsequent requests, the client sends the JWT in the Authorization header, usually prefixed with Bearer, like so: `Authorization: Bearer <token>`.
+- The server verifies the token using the secret key or a public key if asymmetric encryption is used.
+If valid, the user is granted access; otherwise, the request is denied.

+#### Example JWT Structure

+A JWT has three parts:

+1. Header: Specifies the algorithm and token type (usually HS256 and JWT).
+2. Payload: Contains the claims (e.g., user data).
+3. Signature: Validates the token’s integrity.

+Each part is base64-encoded and concatenated, separated by dots (.).

 ## Project Architecture

+REST APIs use a client-server model to design networked applications, separating the user interface (client) from the back-end services (server).
+The client and server are independent of each other, and their interactions are limited to the client sending a request to the server, and the server responding.
+This separation of concerns makes user interfaces very portable and server elements more scalable.

 This project uses a client-server architecture with requests managed through HTTP.
 It has been implemented in Python using the Flask framework, with API documentation provided through Swagger.

 <br/>

 ![API architecture](https://github.com/user-attachments/assets/f2d27668-95ec-40f2-b488-e22f6a0824ce)

 The database has been created using SQLite3 that is a lightweight, serverless, self-contained SQL database engine.
 Unlike traditional database management systems that require a server, SQLite is file-based, meaning the entire database is stored in a single file on disk.
 This design makes it easy to set up and use, as there’s no need for configuration, installation, or a dedicated database server to run it.